mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/interaction-with-redux.md

 weight: 11
 ---

 When building web app plugins, it is common to perform actions that web and mobile apps already support.
 The majority of these actions exist in [mattermost-redux](https://github.com/mattermost/mattermost-redux), our library of shared code between Mattermost JavaScript clients.
 The `mattermost-redux` library exports types and functions that are imported by the web application and mobile application.
-These functions can be imported by plugins, and used the same way.
+These functions can be imported by plugins and used the same way.
 There are a few different kinds of functions exported by the library:

 [actions](https://github.com/mattermost/mattermost-redux/tree/master/src/actions) - Actions perform API requests and can change the state of Mattermost.